MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 > [!IMPORTANT]
 > These instructions are for the current general availability version of the unified labeling client and also apply to the preview version of the scanner for this client.

 Set-AIPAuthentication requires an app registration for the *AppId* and *AppSecret* parameters.
-If you upgraded from a previous version of the client and created an app registration for the previous *WebAppId* and *NativeAppId* parameters, they won't work with the current version of the unified labeling client.
+If you upgraded from a previous version of the client and created an app registration for the previous *WebAppId* and *NativeAppId* parameters, they won't work with the unified labeling client.
 You must create a new app registration as follows:

 1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/).